dev4press/gd-security-headers/readme.txt

 Yes.
 The POT file is provided as a base for translation.
 Translation files should go into Languages directory.

 == Changelog ==
+= 1.6 (2022.02.04) =
+* New: system requirements: PHP 7.2 or newer
+* New: system requirements: WordPress 5.3 or newer
+* New: tested with WordPress 5.9
+* New: csp addon: send reports to custom log URL
+* New: csp addon: support for 'base-uri' directive
+* New: csp addon: predefined rules list for Instagram
+* Edit: csp addon: updated various predefined rules lists
+* Edit: csp addon: updated settings information about some rules
+* Edit: d4pLib 2.8.14
+* Fix: csp addon: few typos in the rules names
+* Fix: csp addon: minor issues with saving settings

 = 1.5 (2021.04.20) =
 * New: feature/permissions policy addon: support for 'interest-cohort'
 * New: feature/permissions policy addon: dashboard information widget